pros-and-cons-of-being-an-owner-operator

 In a Nutshell

-Now that you are equipped with the relevant facts about the owner-operator “to-be-or-not-to-be,” the question goes to you only.
-In the end, it’s up to you to choose what you want to be in the transportation business and who you’d like to become after you’ve made your long and exciting journey down the road.
+Now that you are equipped with the relevant facts about the owner-operator to-be-or-not-to-be, the question goes to you only.
+In the end, its up to you to choose what you want to be in the transportation business and who you like to become after youve made your long and exciting journey down the road.